library(here)

 Check your progress 🌟

-You have successfully completed 0 out of 17 questions in this chapter.
+Well done!
+You have successfully completed 0 out of 19 questions in this chapter.

 Are you confident that you can…?

-You are now ready to some statistics in R!
-In Chapter 8, we begin with descriptive statistics.
+You are now ready to do statistics in R! 💪 In Chapter 8, we begin with descriptive statistics.